maryamkianfar/test2/contribute.md

 ## More resources

 * To learn more about Markdown, go to the Git creator's site [Daring Fireball].
-* To learn more about using Git and GitHub, check out the [GitHub Help section] and [GitHub Help].
+* To learn more about using Git and GitHub, check out the [GitHub Help section] [GitHub Help].

 [GitHub Home]: http://github.com
 [GitHub Help]: http://help.github.com/